mihaipora/multizone_gcal/README.md

   timezone.ts              Timezone formatting, storage, search, and alias map
 ```

-## How It Works

-**Calendar overlay**: The content script waits for Google Calendar's SPA to render, finds the scrollable hour grid, and injects a fixed panel to the left of `<main>`.
-It shrinks the main area via `marginLeft` so nothing gets clipped.
-Times are scroll-synced and repositioned on resize/layout changes.

-**Timezone search**: An alias map of ~120 entries maps IANA IDs to country names, alternate cities, and abbreviations.
-Searching "Romania" finds `Europe/Bucharest`, "Beijing" finds `Asia/Shanghai`, "UK" finds `Europe/London`.

-**Storage**: Timezone list is persisted in `chrome.storage.local`.
-Popup, side panel, and content scripts all listen for changes and update in real time.
+See `CLAUDE.md` for detailed architecture notes, design decisions, and content script gotchas.

 ## Debugging

-Console logs are always available with the `[Multizone GCal]` prefix.
+Console logs use the `[Multizone GCal]` prefix.
 To enable the visual debug overlay on the calendar page:

 ```js
 // Run in the calendar page's DevTools console